tdhock/tdhock.github.io/_posts/2025-11-04-guillemets.md

 * `@` arobase ou A commercial typed using right Alt thumb then 2 key.
 * `/` slash typed using shift then left middle finger 3 key.

+Drawbacks of this layout:

+* it takes two keystrokes to type a ç

+Other French layouts on Windows:

+* [bépo](https://bepo.fr/wiki/Pr%C3%A9sentation), the French version of [Dvorak](/assets/img/2025-11-04-guillemets/STedDVzine.pdf).
+* Canadian Multilingual Standard: can type ç with one keystroke.

 ### Accent marks

 * `éÉ´` Accent aigu typed using old slash/question key.